spacecrafts/spacecrafts/docs/Tech_Attack.md

 * lower energy required than phasers
 * damages multiple components
 * can fire with 1-n component strength and consumption
+* high accuracy (no modification to chance to miss)

 Cons: